python-telegram-bot/python-telegram-bot/tests/README.md

 PTB has a separate test file for every file in the `telegram.*` namespace.
 Further, the tests for the `telegram` module are split into two classes, based on whether the test methods in them make a request or not.
-When writing tests, make sure to split them into these two classes, and make sure to name the test class as: `TestXXXNoReq` for tests that don't make a request, and `TestXXXReq` for tests that do.
+When writing tests, make sure to split them into these two classes, and make sure to name the test class as: `TestXXXWithoutRequest` for tests that don't make a request, and `TestXXXReq` for tests that do.

 Writing tests is a creative process, where you can design your test however you'd like, but there